schmettow/New_Stats/docs/Linear_mixed-effects_models.md

 ```

 Obviously, the variable `Part` is key to build such a model.
 This variable  groups observations by participant identity and, formally, is a plain factor.
 A naive approach to multi-level modelling would be to estimate an AGM, like `ToT ~ 0 + Part`, grab the center estimates and compute the standard deviation.
-Different to the descriptive analysis above and the naive approaczh, a multi-level model estimates fixed effects, random effects and random standard deviation *simultaneously*.
+Different to the descriptive analysis above and the naive approach, a multi-level model estimates fixed effects, random effects and random standard deviation *simultaneously*.
+Random effects are really just factors, with the difference that they are assumed to follow a Gaussian distribution.
+This will further be explained in section \@ref(pool-shrink).

 For the IPump study we can formulate a GMM model with participant-level random effect $\beta_{p0}$ as follows:
 <!-- #84 -->

 $$
+\begin{aligned}
-\mu_i = \beta_0 + x_p\beta_{p0}\\
+\mu_i &= \beta_0 + x_p\beta_{p0}\\
-\beta_{p0} \sim \textrm{Gaus}(0, \sigma_{p0})\\
+\beta_{p0} &\sim \textrm{Gaus}(0, \sigma_{p0})\\
-y_i \sim \textrm{Gaus}(\mu_i, \sigma_\epsilon)
+y_i &\sim \textrm{Gaus}(\mu_i, \sigma_\epsilon)
+\end{aligned}
 $$

 There will be as many parameters $\beta_{p0}$, as there were users in the sample, and they have all become part of the likelihood.
-The second term describes the distribution of the levels.
+The second term describes the distribution of the participant-level group means.
 And finally, there is the usual random term.
 Before we examine further features of the model, let's run it.
-In the package `rstanarm`, the command `stan_glmer()` is dedicated to estimate mixed-effects models with the extended formula syntax.
+In the package `rstanarm`, the command `brm()` is dedicated to estimate multi-level models with the extended formula syntax.

+However, I will now introduce another Bayesian engine and use it from here on.
+The Brms package provides the Brm engine, which is invoked by the command `brm()`.
+This engine covers all models that can be estimated with `stan_glm` or `stan_glmer` and it uses the precise same syntax.
+All models estimated in this chapter, will also work with `stan_glmer`.
+That being said, Brms supports an even broader set of models, some of which we will encounter in chapter \@ref(glm).

+For multi-level models, the reason to switch Brms is a selfish one.
+It became to tedious, to support both Rstanarm and Brms with the Bayr package.
+The only downside of Brms is that it has to compile the model, preceding the estimation.
+For simple models, as in the previous chapter, the chains are running  very quickly, and the extra step of compilation creates much overhead.
+For the models in this chapter, the chains run much longer, such that compilation time becomes almost negligible.

 ```r